peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  other than array or map).
-Returns <code>defaultValue</code> if the pointer is null, or if the pointer is invalid, or if there is no object at the given pointer, or the special key "-" appears in the pointer, or if the pointer is non-empty and this object has a CBOR type other than array or map.
+Returns <code>defaultValue</code> if the pointer is null, or if the pointer is invalid, or if there is no object at the given pointer, or the special key "-" appears in the pointer in the context of an array (not a map), or if the pointer is non-empty and this object has a CBOR type other than array or map.

 ### <a id='ApplyJSONPatch(com.upokecenter.cbor.CBORObject)'>ApplyJSONPatch</a>